Date of Degree

 The final chapter characterizes the formation of a novel E3 ubiquitin ligase complex, composed of KLHL15 and Cul3, that mediates the specific degradation of protein phosphatase 2A (PP2A) regulatory subunit B'beta.
 PP2A B'beta is expressed in neurons where it functions to regulate catecholamine synthesis through the dephosphorylation and inactivation of Tyrosine hydroxylase (TH).
 Here I establish the role of a novel kelch domain containing protein, KLHL15, which serves as an adaptor molecule, bridging the E3 ubiquitin ligase Cul3, though the N-terminal BTB domain, with the substrate B'beta through the C-terminal kelch domain.
 Additionally, the requirement of B'beta Tyr52 for its interaction with KLHL15 suggests MAPK phosphorylation of this residue might regulate the inclusion of PP2A B'beta in the complex, ultimately regulating downstream dopamine synthesis.

 Includes bibliographical references (pages 117-130).

 Copyright 2010 Shanna Katherine Nifoussi

 Nifoussi, Shanna Katherine.
-"Posttranslational regulation of protein function and stability at the mitochondria and beyond." dissertation, University of Iowa, 2010.
+"Posttranslational regulation of protein function and stability at the mitochondria and beyond."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.